-Asset class Minimum haircut (% deduction from market value)

-Fixed and variable-rate interest-bearing instruments ,
+Asset class Minimum haircut (% deduction from market value) Fixed and variable-rate interest-bearing instruments

+l

-Instruments issued by a state belonging to the G-10 (excluding the US, Japan, the UK, Germany and Switzerland, including their federal states and cantons as issuers) and with a minimum rating of Δ^ .
-2%
+Instruments issued by a state belonging to the G-10 (excluding the

+US, Japan, the UK, Germany and Switzerland, including their federal 2%

+states and cantons as issuers) and with a minimum rating of A ${\star}$

-Instruments issued by the US, Japan, the UK, Germany and Switzerland, including their federal states and cantons 0%
+Instruments issued by the US, Japan, the UK, Germany and 0%

+Switzerland, including their federal states and cantons

 Bonds with a minimum rating of A 2%

 Instruments issued by supranational organisations 2%

-Instruments issued by an entity and belonging to an issue with a minimum rating of A
+Instruments issued by an entity and belonging to an issue with a 4%

+minimum rating of A

-Instruments issued by a local authority and with a minimum rating of A 4%
+Instruments issued by a local authority and with a minimum rating of 4%

+A

 Shares 8%

-Shares listed on the following indexes are accepted as permissible collateral: Bloomberg ID
+Shares listed on the following indexes are accepted as permissible Bloomberg ID

 Australia (S&P/ASX 50 INDEX) AS31

 Austria (AUSTRIAN TRADED ATX INDX) ATX

-Belgium (BEL 20 INDEX) BEL20
+BEL20

 Canada (S&P/TSX 60 INDEX) SPTSX60

-Denmark (OMX COPENHAGEN 20 INDEX) KFX

-Europe (Euro Stoxx 50 Pr) SX5E

-Finland (OMX HELSINKI 25 INDEX) HEX25
+KFX

+SX5E

+HEX25

 France (CAC 40 INDEX) CAC

 Germany (DAX INDEX) DAX

 Hong Kong (HANG SENG INDEX) HSI

 Japan (NIKKEI 225) NKY

 Netherlands (AEX-Index) AEX

 New Zealand (NZX TOP 10 INDEX) NZSE10

 Norway (OBX STOCK INDEX) OBX

 Singapore (Straits Times Index STI) FSSTI

-Sweden (OMX STOCKHOLM 30 INDEX) OMX
+Sweden (OMX STOCKHOLM 30 INDEX) ОМХ

 Switzerland (SWISS MARKET INDEX) SMI

 Switzerland (SPI SWISS PERFORMANCE IX) SPI

 UK (FTSE 100 INDEX) UKX

-U.S. (DOW JONES INDUS.
+US (DOW JONES INDUS.
 AVG) INDU

-U.S. (NASDAQ 100 STOCK INDX) NDX
+US (NASDAQ 100 STOCK INDX) NDX

-U.S. (S&P 500 INDEX) SPX
+US (S&P 500 INDEX) SPX

-U.S. (RUSSELL 1000 INDEX) RIY

-^{} In this table, "rating" refers to the rating scale used by S&P. Ratings by S&P, Moody's and Fitch are used with their corresponding scales.
+In this table, "rating" refers to the rating scale used by S&P. Ratings by S&P, Moody's and Fitch are used with their corresponding scales.
 If the ratings given to a certain issuer by these rating agencies are not uniform, then the lowest rating shall apply.